-neighborhood choir director
+neighborhood choir music teacher

 Status: Non-exempt, hourly

-Reports to: Music Director
+Reports to: Program Director

 Please send an email with the subject name of the position for which you are applying, including a cover letter and CV with three references, to Michele Tondreau at email@example.com.
 Links to video of teaching and/or performances may be included, if available.